kennyb/captain-of-industry/clogs/Ministry of Preparation TODO.md

 - upgrade slag belts
-- flip copper smelter exhaust pipes move excs over so they dig UP the ramp (instead of theirselves into a hole) turn on cargo ship fuel saver (does way more than vehicle fuel saver) expand limestone designations
+- flip copper smelter exhaust pipes
+- move excs over so they dig UP the ramp (instead of theirselves into a hole)
+- expand limestone designations
+- turn on cargo ship fuel saver (does way more than vehicle fuel saver) add another ore sorter move gw pump over

+buy more glass

 sw for slag contract
+transition into bricks and send all slag out